 Sometimes we see some really weird things in our dreams that do not make any sense.
-What may they mean and where do they come from?
+What may these bizarre dreams mean and where do they come from?
 Here are the results of several studies that tried to answer this question.

 People suffering from amnesia have the most bizarre dreams

-People who have lost their memory, have very strange dreams.
-There are several types of memory, and a person suffering from amnesia cannot store in his memory some events, specific facts or dates.
-It is amazing that in dreams some things, events and even skills can go back to them, even if in real life they do not remember these things.
+People who have lost their memory have very strange dreams.
+There are several types of memory, and a person suffering from amnesia cannot store in their memory some events, specific facts, or dates.
+It is amazing that in dreams, some things, events, and even skills can return to them, even if in real life they do not remember these things.

 During a number of experiments, people suffering from amnesia were told about the game “Tetris”, but they did not remember what kind of game it was.
-Then they were woken up in the middle of the night and asked what they had seen in a dream.
+Then they were woken up in the middle of the night and asked what they had dreamed about.
 Three of the five subjects claimed to have seen “falling, overturning blocks.”

-Strange dreams are just a sorting of memories
+Strange dreams are just memories sorting themselves out

 The study of amnesia allowed Dr. Robert Stickgold to propose another hypothesis about dreams.
-He tried to answer the question of why do we have strange dreams.
-Stickgold revealed that amnesic people keep in the subconscious am image of an event, even if they can not consciously pull it from the depths of memory.
-For some reason the brain reproduces this image at night.
+He tried to answer the question, why do we have strange dreams?
+Stickgold revealed that amnesic people keep in their subconscious an image of an event, even if they can not consciously pull it from the depths of memory.
+For some reason, the brain reproduces this image at night.

 According to his theory, strange dreams are an attempt to sort the different signals of the brain in search of connections between them.
 For example, you dream that you are in a restaurant with your school football coach, the chair you are sitting on is made of iron, and your dog is your waiter.

 In reality, your brain takes a ‘file’ with the memory of your dog and compares it with what you remember about your school coach, to understand how these two memories are associated together.
-That is, according to Dr. Stickgold, your brain is “looking for cross-links.”
-Sometimes these connections coincide with reality, sometimes not.
+That is, according to Dr. Stickgold, your brain “looking for cross-links.”
+Sometimes, these connections have to do with reality, sometimes not.